Florida State University shines in student experience in 2025 U.S. News Best Colleges rankings

 – FSU President Richard McCullough

-Earlier this fall, Florida State University reached a significant milestone, earning its highest ranking ever at No. 10 in Niche’s 2025 Top Public Universities in America.
+Earlier this fall, Florida State University reached a significant milestone, earning its highest ranking ever at No. 10 in Niche’s 2025 Top Public Universities in America

 Princeton Review also ranked FSU No. 1 among public universities for student satisfaction on its “Their Students Love These Colleges” list.
 Based on survey results of 168,000 students at 390 schools, the ranking underscores unparalleled student satisfaction at FSU.

-These investments have allowed FSU to expand its specialized advising teams to improve student engagement and provide personalized support for students, especially in their first year.
-The university also has grown its Presidential Scholars and Honors programs and the footprint of the Center for Academic Retention and Enhancement, or CARE, which provides additional support for first-generation students and others who have historically encountered extra financial barriers to education, such as Federal Pell Grant recipients.
+The university has also grown its Presidential Scholars and Honors programs, alongside the Center for Academic Retention and Enhanceme (CARE).
+CARE provides vital support for first-generation students and others who have historically encountered financial barriers, such as Federal Pell Grant recipients.

 “FSU is all in when it comes to investing in student success and reaching new heights in academics and research,” McCullough said.
 “These are the things that truly matter to our students, their families, and the people of Florida.”